Upcoming events

 Bus Tour of Fort Atkinson Area

-Hosts: Rebecca Houseman, City Manager and Sarah Weihert, Public Relations Executive Assistant
+Hosts: Rebecca Houseman, City Manager and Sarah Weihert, Public Relations Executive Assistant for Fort Atkinson

 5:00 pm

-Walking Tour of Downton Fort Atkinson
+Walking Tour of Downtown Fort Atkinson

 6:00 pm